 Even though cryptocurrencies were developed to reduce the need for banks, the banking system still has many use cases for blockchain technology itself.
 Blockchain makes it possible to process and track fiat currency transactions quickly and securely, especially outside of business hours.

 Due to its trustless consensus mechanism, blockchain facilitates the transfer of digital and physical assets.
 Digital assets like NFTs would be easy to duplicate otherwise, but public records on the blockchain ensure that original ownership is verifiable.
-In terms of physical assets, such as automobiles, reliable history of ownership and previous sales could be established.
+In terms of physical assets, such as automobiles, a reliable history of ownership and previous sales could be established.

 Smart contracts are one of the most revolutionary developments resulting from blockchain technology.
 These digital contracts are self-executed once the different parties have satisfied all of the predetermined conditions.
 As a result, smart contracts have potential applications for anything from insurance to the music industry.
 For example, royalties could be immediately credited to a musician upon the use of their song in a commercial.